filiprem/pg-tools/pgboom/README.md

                         implode: Loads object definitions from directory to Postgres.
                             Does not overwrite any pre-existing objects.

-                        diff: Compares object definitions between directory and database.
+                        diff: Compares object definitions between database and directory, saving result to --File.
-                            The directory is suposed to be pre-populated with `pgboom explode`.
+                            The directory should have same structure as produced by `pgboom explode`.
+                            Method of comparison can be overriden with --diffmethod option.

                         cat: Does the same as implode, but concatenates into --File, not database.